Pandemic worsens Ballad's nursing shortage

 Smithgall said Ballad was already short on nurses to begin the year, and was working to attract and retain experienced nurses by offering flexible shifts, competitive pay and benefits before the pandemic struck.
 But with the pandemic and shortage worsening, Ballad has been forced to fill the gaps by hiring part-time and contract workers, and deferring some elective procedures to free up more staff to care for the rise in COVID-19 patients.

-"The reason for (the deferral) is the combination of the surge in COVID patients and the fact that we need to nurses and the providers we have at the bed side to care for those patients," Smithgall said.
-"This is a problem that requires a focused effort to solve."
+“The reason for (the deferral) is the combination of the surge in COVID patients and the fact that we need to have nurses and the providers we have at the bedside to care for those patients,” Smithgall said.
+“This is a problem that requires a focused effort to solve.”

 As of Wednesday, there were about 110 direct care providers at Ballad currently out of work in isolation or quarantine due to the pandemic, just over half the total number of Ballad employees currently in isolation or quarantine.